0xProject/p2p_incentives/README.md

 	- Any neighborhood relationship must to be bilateral.
 	- A peer will try to maintain the size of its neighbors within a certain range (min, max), unless it is impossible.
-	- Each round, the simulator will check that each peer has enough # of neighbors.
+	- Each round, the simulator will check that each peer has enough number of neighbors.
 If not (# < min), the simulator function add_new_links_helper() will be called to add new neighbors.
 	- The only way to create new links is calling add_new_links_helper().
 		- Procedure is: random selection of peers -> send invitation to the other party -> Accepted?
         	- Y: both sides add neighbors
         	- N: nothing happens.
-        	- Accept or reject: Always accept if # of my neighbor has not reached the pre-set maximal value.
+        	- Accept or reject: Always accept if number of my neighbor has not reached the pre-set maximal value.
     - If neighbor departs or it is considered as lazy (score is too low) for a long time, neighborhood is cancelled.